-Serbia: Gov to speed up EPS power utility company restructuring17.
-December 2013. / News Serbia Energy
+Serbia: Gov to speed up EPS power utility company restructuring, News Serbia Energy

 Electric Power Industry of Serbia is expecting to operate as a company which produces electricity and makes a profit from next year.
 The Government of Serbia should choose a new Supervisory Board of Electric Power Industry of Serbia by the end of this month, which in the next step should adopt a new statute of that public company.